feiran-l/Generalized-Shuffled-Linear-Regression/README.md

 * Direct to the `shape_matching` folder in Matlab.
 R2019a or later is needed to use the `matchpairs` function to solve the linear assignment problem.
 * Run `demo.m` for fun.
 * We have used the orientation-preserving operator proposed in the excellent work [BCICP](https://github.com/llorz/SGA18_orientation_BCICP_code), and this code is based on its release.
 Please pay attention to citation.
+* If you wish to use ur own data, I have implemented a [python wrapper of the fast-marching algorithm](https://github.com/SILI1994/fast_matching_python) to compute geodesics of meshes.

 ### 2. Related works